FTRobbin/awesome-vyperflow-bootcamp/README.md

 [onchain_market.vif](onchain_market.vif) : A smart contract that manages a market on the chain.
 You can buy and sell things on the market.
 Comparing to [this](https://gist.github.com/SongChujun/7a09ba218445af1b6cb8aff4dc665cac).

+[name_registry.vif](name_registry.vif) : A smart contract that manages the registry of people's name and their address.You can register and find your address here.
+Comparing to [this](https://github.com/ethereum/vyper/blob/master/examples/name_registry.vy).

 ---

 IC3 Bootcamp VyperFlow Workgroup, 2018